kubernetes/website/docs/tasks/stateful-sets/upgrade-pet-sets-to-stateful-sets.md

 1. Change `apiVersion` from `apps/v1alpha1` to `apps/v1beta1`
 2. Change `kind` from `PetSet` to `StatefulSet`
 3. If you have the debug hook annotation `pod.alpha.kubernetes.io/initialized` set to `true`, you may remove it since it's redundant.
-If you don't have this annotation, you should add one, with the value set to `false`.
+If you don't have this annotation, you should add one, with the value set to `false`, to pause Stateful Sets operations.

 It's recommended that you keep both Pet Set manifests and Stateful Set manifests, so that you may safely rollback and recreate your Pet Sets, if you decide not to upgrade your cluster.